I know many of you already love my vegan brownie recipe. Well, so do I. It took me years to develop to get it where it is today.

-We liked to smother our blondies in Oatly Custard.
+I like to smother my vegan blondies in heated up Coconut Collaborative Custard.
 It is the perfect accompaniment to these vanilla-ry blondies.

 Vegan baking is now incredibly easy.
 There are so many effective vegan egg substitutes out there now, so whether you have a pre-bought vegan egg mix, or you’d rather experiment with making a chia egg, they will all work in this vegan blondie recipe.